Radio helps African farm families survive

 The program model is called a Participatory Radio Campaign (PRC) and differs in several key respects from traditional farm radio in Africa.
 The PRC gives farmers (men and women) voice in the programs.
 Their stories of trial, difficulty, innovation, struggle and success form the core of the broadcasts.
 Over the course of a 13 week broadcast season these farmers become the opinion leaders, not just for their own communities but for all the communities in the listening area.
 The shows are lively, entertaining and value farmers.
 The result has been large audiences and significant adoption of new practices in all regions where the Participatory Radio Campaign methodology was tested.

 The way this program was done in terms of presentation and our voices being heard on air have made it to be a favourite program for most people, said Rhoda Chatama, a farmer in Malawi.

 In fact in villages where the only extraordinary intervention was information from the radio campaign about two thirds of the population said they listened to the broadcasts regularly and half could correctly answer a set of questions about what they had learned.
 Most significant of all, at least a fifth decided to try the improved practice.

 Farm Radio International demonstrated its capacity to lead a multi-country research for development project and achieve extraordinary results, says Mercy Karanja, the Senior Program Officer for Agricultural Development with the Bill & Melinda Gates foundation.

 The Foundation recently awarded Farm Radio International further funding to implement the methodology with partners all across Africa.

-For a one-page brief on the Participatory Radio Campaigns, click here.
+For more information on Participatory Radio Campaigns, click here.